K1llByte/linux_utils/manuals/locations.md

 # Locations

-Some Unix directories or file locations
+Some Unix directories or file locations useful to remember

 | Path                | Description               |
 |:-------------------:|:-------------------------:|